epfl-mobots/tdm-python/help.md

 node_id_str = node.id_str
 ```

 The node properties are stored as a dict in `node.props`.
-For example `node.props["name"]` is the robot name, which you can change:
+For example `node.props["name"]` is the robot's name, which you can change:
 ```
 ClientAsync.aw(node.rename("my white Thymio"))
 ```